Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > The timed grid page with short story items is typically followed with
 > the Reading Comprehension Subtest, which is a series of survey
 > questions.
 To link the two, select the Oral Passage Reading grid
-> subtest from the drop down box “Linked to grid” in the Subtest Editor
+> subtest from the drop down box "Linked to grid" in the Subtest Editor
 > for the Reading Comprehension Subtest.
 >
 > ***To link individual questions to grid locations:*** For each survey